savannahostrowski/pycon-2023/README.md

 #### **Monitor your app**
 As part of `azd provision` (which was run as part of the `azd up` command), we created some application monitoring infrastucture.
 In the `infra/main.bicep` of https://github.com/Azure-Samples/todo-python-mongo-aca, you'll find a [`monitoring`](https://github.com/Azure-Samples/todo-python-mongo-aca/blob/988a22d0f5d7c4d269b2e8ab6d09ea3f8cd9b4d1/infra/main.bicep#L138) module which created all the monitoring infrastructure and a dashboard for our application.
 By running the following command, you will be brought to that dashboard and see usage, performance and reliability metrics for your application.

-Options for running `monitor` in Codespaces:
+Options for running `monitor` in VS Code:

 1. `azd monitor` in the terminal
 1. Right-click on the `azure.yaml` in the root of the template and select `monitor` from the context menu.
 Select "Application Insights Overview Dashboard" from the list and then "OK".